AlephAlpha/Nekomata/doc/Builtins.md

 The first argument is the list of digits, the second argument is the base.

 This does not require the digits and the base to be integers.

+If the base is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized over the base.